InyoungChoi-acai/InyoungChoi-acai.github.io/InyoungChoi.md

  2. Study on OBP Network Routing and Handover Algorithms (2024 ~ 2025, Sponsor: Hanwha Systems)

 ### Undergraduate Research Associate
-**Undergraduate Research Intern at th (Space Systems and Control Lab.
-(Advisor: Prof. Dong-Hyun Cho) (Jan.
-2022 ~ Dec.
-2023)**
+**Undergraduate Research Intern at Space Systems and Control Lab.
+(Advisor: Donghyun Cho) (Jan.
+2022 ~ Jan.
+2024)**
  1. Study on the Dual quaternion (Jan.
 2023 ~ Dec.
 2023)
  2. Study on the Relative Dynamics for Rendezvous Optimization Mission (Jan.
 2023 ~ Dec.
-2023)
+2023) <br>
+   : Developed a rendezvous trajectory optimization algorithm using Trajectory Correction Maneuver (TCM) <br>
+   : Applied shooting method and Clohessy-Wiltshire (CW) equations
  3. Study on the Satellite’s Attitude Control (Jul.
 2022 ~ Dec.
-2023)
+2023) <br>
+   : Designed the satellite’s ADCS simulator based on Simulink and MATLAB

+**Solid-propellant Based Retro Rocket Development (Jan.
+2021 ~ Dec.
+2021)**
+  1. Developed a PD controller using Arduino
+  2. Designed a ground station GUI using the Processing programming language
+  3. Established the flight stage for a space launch vehicle

 ## Honors and Awards